ki-tools/sls_ki_synapse/README.md

 ## Deploying

 - Populate SSM with the environment variables.
 This only needs to be done once or when the files/values change.
+  - `./scripts/set_ssm.py --stage <service-stage>`
+    - Example: `./scripts/set_ssm.py --stage production`
-See the [Authentication](#authentication) section for generating secrets and API keys.
+  - See the [Authentication](#authentication) section for generating secrets and API keys.
-  - `./scripts/set_ssm.py <service-stage>`
+- Create the `A` records in Route53 if using a custom domain.
+This only needs to be done once for each stage.
+  - `sls create_domain --stage <stage>`
-    - Example: `./scripts/set_ssm.py production`
+    - Example: - `sls create_domain --stage production`
+  - See [serverless-domain-manager](https://github.com/amplify-education/serverless-domain-manager) for more details on configuring your custom domain.
 - Deploy to AWS
-  - `sls deploy --stage <STAGE>`
+  - `sls deploy --stage <stage>`
     - Example: - `sls deploy --stage production`

 ## Authentication